astropy/package-template/docs/ape17.rst

 astropy, you will need to make sure that you update your ``conftest.py`` file as described in the `pytest-astropy-header instructions
 <https://github.com/astropy/pytest-astropy-header#migrating-from-the-astropy-header-plugin-to-pytest-astropy>`_.
-You can also just copy over the file created in :ref:`Step 0 <step0>` and add back any customizations you had.
+You can also copy over the file created in :ref:`Step 0 <step0>` and add back any customizations you had.

 Step 17 - Final cleanup